sujith-eag/personal-site/content/docs/python/col_extra/unit_1_ans1.md

 >>> 5.0/10
 0.5
-# One is float and another is int still result is float
+# One is float and another is int
+# still result is float after division

 >>> 10 % 4 + 8 / 4
 4.0